Sheep-y/MarsHorizonMods/Informed/Readme.md

 ## Solar System Screen ##

-* Show info icon next to Mission when a mission slot is availble.
+* Show info icon next to Mission when a mission slot is available.
-* Show info icon next to Crew when new candidates are availble.
+* Show info icon next to Crew when new candidates are available.
 * Show info icon next to Diplomacy when a joint mission can be proposed.
 * Spacepedia will now never show an icon.